College of Liberal Arts Travel Policy and Procedures 2019-20

 - Supporting documentation, such as a confirmation of paper acceptance, with the form.
 The CLA Travel Pre-Authorization Addendum Form (XLS) also asks travelers to indicate other sources of support, if any, for the trip.

-- Within 10 days of your return, complete the appropriate Travel Expense Claim form 262 (XLS).
-For all professional travel, no matter what the funding source (state, discretionary, or a combination of the two), please complete the CLA Form 262.
+- Within 10 days of your return, complete the CLA Travel Expense Form 262 (XLS) 2019 for travel prior to January 1, 2020 or the CLA Travel Expense Form 262 (XLS) 2020 for travel after January 1, 2020 for all professional travel, no matter what the funding source (state, discretionary, or a combination of the two).
 Please see your department coordinator for information on allowable expenses and reimbursement rates.